When employee training ends, the countdown begins.

 2. Blended Learning Support Can Play to Learners’ Strengths

 The problem: No two trainees are alike.

-One employee might thrive on instructor-led, classroom-based training where they can get individual attention and interact face-to-face with others on a set schedule.
+One employee might thrive on classroom-based, instructor-led training where they can get individual attention and interact face-to-face with others on a set schedule.
 Another might instead prefer the cadence of a self-paced online course where they can consume content when it’s most convenient for them.

-How do you ensure training gets delivered in the most memorable way for each individual learner within a single course?
+How do you ensure training stays in long-term memory for each individual learner within a single course?

-The LMS solution: In the ongoing battle between instructor-led and self-paced training, LMS software is like the little girl in the Old El Paso taco commercial asking the all-important question: why don’t we have both?
+The LMS solution: In the ongoing battle between instructor-led and self-paced training, LMS software asks the all-important question: Why don’t we have both?